taylorsimone-dispatches/Newsletter/README.md

 🌐 Pitching tips/fyi for PR companies:

+I love hearing unconventional stories.
  - I write independent journalism occasionally contributing to outlets.
  - Pseudonyms are allowed for interviewees by request verification.
  - Prep is research and fact-check based.
- - I love hearing unconventional stories.
- - 3-5 sentence pitch max.
  - For startups: I'll cover a full range of topics esp. technical writing.
  - Can be contacted for ghostwriting/marketing.
  - Interested in covering founder journeys in tech, media, film, crypto, blockchain.

+[3-5 sentence max pitch]
 🔹 Questions + comments + feedback + collaborations ↓

 🔹 Sig. taylorsimone@protonmail.com